blameitonyourisp/funky/README.md

 npm install --save-dev @13ms/funky
 ```

 As with any plugin, you must also point jsdoc to the funky repository in the node_modules folder.
 This must be done using a jsdoc config file (as of creating this plugin, there is no way to use plugins through the jsdoc cli).
-If you are not currently use a config file with jsdoc, please refer to [this page](https://jsdoc.app/about-configuring-jsdoc.html) for information on writing a config file, otherwise ensure that your jsdoc config file includes funky as a plugin (please note that the following is only a fragment of a config file).
+If you are not currently using a config file with jsdoc, please refer to [this page](https://jsdoc.app/about-configuring-jsdoc.html) for information on writing a config file, otherwise ensure that your jsdoc config file includes funky as a plugin (please note that the following is only a fragment of a config file).

 ```json
 {